-The accompanying condensed consolidated financial statements of EyePoint Pharmaceuticals, Inc., a Delaware corporation (together with its subsidiaries, the "Company"), as of March 31, 2022 and for the three months ended March 31, 2022 and 2021 are unaudited.
-Certain information in the footnote disclosures of these financial statements has been condensed or omitted in accordance with the rules and regulations of the Securities and Exchange Commission (the "SEC").
+The accompanying condensed consolidated financial statements of EyePoint Pharmaceuticals, Inc., a Delaware corporation (together with its subsidiaries, the "Company"), as of September 30, 2022 and for the three and nine months ended September 30, 2022 and 2021 are unaudited.
+Certain information in the footnote disclosures of these financial statements has been condensed or omitted in accordance with the rules and regulations of the Securities and Exchange Commission.
 These financial statements should be read in conjunction with the Company's audited consolidated financial statements and footnotes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2021.
 In the opinion of management, these statements have been prepared on the same basis as the audited consolidated financial statements as of and for the year ended December 31, 2021, and include all adjustments, consisting only of normal recurring adjustments, that are necessary for the fair presentation of the Company's financial position, results of operations, comprehensive loss and cash flows for the periods indicated.
-The preparation of financial statements in accordance with United States ("U.S.") generally accepted accounting principles ("GAAP") requires management to make assumptions and estimates that affect, among other things, (i) reported amounts of assets and liabilities; (ii) disclosure of contingent assets and liabilities at the date of the consolidated financial statements; and (iii) reported amounts of revenues and expenses during the reporting period.
-The results of operations for the three months ended March 31, 2022 are not necessarily indicative of the results that may be expected for the entire fiscal year or any future period.
+The preparation of financial statements in accordance with United States ("U.S.") generally accepted accounting principles requires management to make assumptions and estimates that affect, among other things, (i) reported amounts of assets and liabilities; (ii) disclosure of contingent assets and liabilities at the date of the consolidated financial statements; and (iii) reported amounts of revenues and expenses during the reporting period.
+The results of operations for the three months ended September 30, 2022 are not necessarily indicative of the results that may be expected for the entire fiscal year or any future period.

 The Company is a pharmaceutical company committed to developing and commercializing innovative therapeutics to help improve the lives of patients with serious eye disorders.
-The Company's pipeline leverages its proprietary Durasert® technology for sustained intraocular drug delivery including EYP-1901, an investigational sustained delivery anti-VEGF treatment initially targeting wet age-related macular degeneration ("wet AMD"), the leading cause of vision loss among people 50 years of age and older in the United States.
-The Company also has two commercial products: YUTIQ®, a once every three-year treatment for chronic non-infectious uveitis affecting the posterior segment of the eye, and DEXYCU®, a single dose treatment for postoperative inflammation following ocular surgery.
+The Company's pipeline leverages its proprietary Durasert[®] technology for sustained intraocular drug delivery including EYP-1901, an investigational sustained delivery anti-VEGF treatment currently in Phase 2 clinical trials for wet age-related macular degeneration ("wet AMD"), the leading cause of vision loss among people 50 years of age and older in the United States and non-proliferative diabetic retinopathy.
+The Company also has two commercial products: YUTIQ[®], a once every three-year treatment for posterior segment uveitis of the eye, and DEXYCU[®], a single-dose treatment for postoperative inflammation following ocular surgery.
 Both commercial products are currently being sold in the United States.